getting-around

 If you're staying in the Malaga Old Town, Centro Alameda station puts you about 500 metres from Calle Larios.
 If your hotel is near the port or Muelle Uno, it's a short walk from there too.

 Not sure which neighbourhood to base yourself in?
-Our where to stay in Malaga guide breaks it all down.
+The where to stay in Malaga guide breaks it all down.

 Getting from Malaga Airport to the Costa del Sol